xps/VSTextMacros/ReadMe.md

 ===============================

  - Let me know of any issues you may find (include a portion of text and keystroke sequence if it is a problem with a macro)
- - Fork the code and contribute bug fixes or new features (ability to save a macro, for instance)
+ - Fork the code and contribute bug fixes or new features

 License
 ===============================